BlwAvg/helpers/Nginx Proxy Manager (NPM) API.md

 # API Commands for Nginx Proxy Manager

-Below is a summary of all methods defined in `frontend/js/app/api.js`, along with sample `curl` commands for each:
+Below is a summary of all methods defined in `frontend/js/app/api.js` in the [NPM Github](https://github.com/NginxProxyManager/nginx-proxy-manager/blob/develop/frontend/js/app/api.js), along with sample `curl` commands for each:

 ## API Methods